 We have a wonderful Charity Committee made up of students from all year groups and led by a member of staff.
-The committee meet once a week and are responsible for organising and delivering hugely popular school events, like the Dance-Off and Lip Sync Competitions.
-We have a “Charity Barometer" so the school community know how much we have raised.
+The committee meets once a week and is responsible for organising and delivering hugely popular School events, including the Dance-Off and Lip Sync Competitions, non-uniform days and the Year 7 Talent Show.
+The committee runs regular bake sales and operate stands at the Holly Fair and at Founders Day.
+Fundraising is tracked on the “Charity Barometer", so the School community knows how much we have raised.

 We have a long-term international link with Sparrow Schools in Johannesburg, South Africa.
-At Sparrow they teach over 700 children and young adults who are unable to cope in mainstream education, but at the school they are given a chance to become contributing members of society.
+At Sparrow, over 700 children and young adults who are unable to cope in mainstream education are given an education and thus the chance to become contributing members of society.
 These are children who have faced abuse, deprivation and homelessness; many live in the townships and will have had to fend for themselves from a very young age.
 There are children with serious learning difficulties and there are children who have the kinds of problems that result from years of neglect.
 All of them are in desperate need of the help that Sparrow can offer, if they are to break out of the cycle of poverty.

-In 2016 a group of Alleyn’s teachers and students visited Sparrow during a sports trip to South Africa, which was a fantastic and truly inspirational experience.
-At Alleyn’s we have also welcomed visitors from Sparrow over the past 3 years, including the brilliant founder of Sparrow Schools, Jackie Gallagher.
+On the recent 2019 sports tour to South Africa, a group of Alleyn’s teachers and students visited Sparrow, which was a fantastic and truly inspirational experience.
+At Alleyn’s we have also welcomed visitors from Sparrow over the past three years, including the brilliant Founder of Sparrow Schools, Jackie Gallagher.
 We receive regular updates on how the money we have raised is used and it is wonderful to see that it is making a real difference.